jameygronewald/squeak/README.md

 # Squeak
-PERN app with TypeScript and Redux and PostgreSQL.
+Full stack React app with TypeScript and Redux and node/PostgreSQL backend featuring a "homemade" ORM.
 In early development stages